drandreaskrueger/plutoalert/README.md

 ## Geoblocking
 If the only thing you get is a boring `403 ...
 EMPTY RESULTS` then perhaps the pluto API is *never answering* **to you**?
 To test that, try `curl http://api.pluto.tv/v2/channels` on the commandline (or paste that URL in the browser).
 If that answer is `[]` too, then your **solution** is:

-First connect your VPN to one of these countries in which PlutoTv is working ... (the following list was true in March 2022) ...
+First connect your VPN to a countries where PlutoTv is working (following list was true in March 2022) ...

 * Argentina, Austria, Brazil, Canada, Chile, Costa Rica, France, Germany, Italy, Mexico, Spain, Switzerland, Thailand, UK, US